Chairman Cape Fertility

 Dr Heylen is the first South African to become an EHSRE (European Society of Human Reproduction and Embryology) certified Master in Reproductive Endoscopic Surgery (January 2017).

 Dr Heylen served as vice-president of SASREG (South African Society of Reproductive medicine and Gynaecological Endoscopy)in March 2017.
-He was elected as president of SASREG in October 2018.
+He was president of SASREG from October 2018 until July 2022.

 Dr Heylen is married and has three lovely children.
 He is a black belt (3rd Dan) in Karate.
 He loves cycling.

 * The American Society for Reproductive Medicine (ASRM) since 1995.

 * European Society of Human Reproduction and Embryology (ESHRE) since 1995.

 * South African Society of Obstetrics and Gynaecology (SASOG).

 * South African Society of Reproductive Medicine and Gynaecologic endoscopy (SASREG).